jlam01/jlam01-machine-learning/july20.md

 ## **B.Up next for your final project: data (then after that: methods)**
-As there are many x-ray images and many cases to look into, I will be looking at pneumonia and x-ray images of the lungs between a healthy patient and a pnemonic patient.
+As there are many x-ray images and many cases to look into, I will be looking at pneumonia and x-ray images of the lungs between a healthy patient and a pnemonic patient with the data set found here: https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia/version/2

 ## **C.Go to the website http://cs229.stanford.edu/proj2017/ and review some of the posters for the University of Stanford’s Fall 2017 machine learning course.
 Consider how you will design and present your final project as a poster.**